usuaero/Pylot/docs/source/creating_input_files.md

 >>>Whether the simulator should exit if the aircraft origin goes below the ground.
 Has no effect if the graphics are turned off.
 Defaults to True.
 >>
 >>**"enable_graphics" : boolean, optional**
->>>Whether to render the aircraft in a simulated environment.
+>>>Whether to render a visual display of the aircraft in a simulated environment.
 Defaults to false.
 >>
 >>**"simple_graphics" : boolean, optional**
 >>>If this is set to true, nonessential graphics objects will not be loaded.
 This can speed up loading.
 Defaults to false.